b

 Get in touch year4@parkspringprimary.co.uk

-Teacher: Miss Derbyshire
+Teacher: Miss Jackson

 Reading at home: Reading records and levelled reading books will be sent home on a Monday and returned the following Monday